abbassix/ContextualConv/docs/source/faq.md

 ### ❓ What is the context vector used for?

-The context vector is a global input (e.g., class label, latent code) that is transformed into a **per-channel bias**.
-This bias is added uniformly across all spatial (Conv2d) or temporal (Conv1d) positions in the output.
+The context vector is a global input (e.g., class label, latent code) that is transformed into a **per-channel bias**, **per-channel scale**, or both (FiLM-style).
+These parameters are applied uniformly across all spatial (Conv2d) or temporal (Conv1d) positions in the output.

 ---